Gyles Isham: Life and career

 1941, during his Libyan service, to the Baronetcy of Lamport with the death of his father, thereby becoming Sir Gyles Isham.
 He served after the war as Defence Secretary Officer in Palestine.
 He contested the 1950 General Election as Conservative Party candidate for Kettering, finishing second.
 Returning to his family manor at Lamport Hall, he served in 1952 as Deputy Lieutenant of Northamptonshire, was a member from 1955 to 1964 of the Northamptonshire County Council, and served in 1958 as High Sheriff of Northamptonshire.
-He was a trustee in 1964 of the National Portrait Gallery, and president between 1968 and 1976 of the Association of Genealogists, during which time he wrote several books and pamphlets on the history of Northamptonshire.
+He was a trustee in 1964 of the National Portrait Gallery, and president between 1968 and 1976 of the Association of Genealogists and Researchers in Archives (AGRA), during which time he wrote several books and pamphlets on the history of Northamptonshire.
 He also opened Lamport Hall, the family manor, to the public for the first time in 1974 and established the Lamport Hall Trust, to which the manor passed at his death.
 Sir Gyles died on 29 January 1976 at the age of 72 at St. Matthew's Nursing Home, Northampton, England.
 Isham was homosexual, and had no children; he was succeeded as baronet by Sir Ian Isham, a distant cousin of his descended from the 7th baronet.